dog-face/nova-webgames/RENDER_DEPLOYMENT.md

 1. Go to Render dashboard → "New +" → "PostgreSQL"
 2. Name it `snake-game-db`
-3. Select a plan (Starter is free)
+3. Select a plan (Free tier is available)
 4. Note the connection string (you'll need this)

 ### Step 2: Create Backend Service